osechkina-masha/adas_spbu/traffic_signs_detection/traffic_signs_detection/README.md

 # Description
 This branch contains a traffic sign detector.
-This detector is integrated into CVAT.
+This detector is integrated into [СVAT](https://github.com/opencv/cvat).

 To start you need: